tobkle/failed-payments/README.md

 You have downloaded a file with failed payment requests from your payment provider.
 In those files you have all executed requests to customers to pay a transaction of a specific amount.
 These requests weren't successful.
 Now, you want to decide, whether you want to ignore, to warn or to suspend customers due to a number of unsuccessful payment requests.
 This programm helps you to get a list of customers and their payments who should get warned, and who should get suspended.

+Additionally, you downloaded a csv file from Elevate System with file name: elevate-accounts-YYYY-MM-DD.csv

 ## Download Executable

 Click on fp and download the executable